mediaelement/mediaelement/README.md

 ### Styling

 Sass is the preferred method of styling - *css may be edited directly, but isn't recommended*.
-Styles are broken up into partials for easier inclusion/exclusion of needed elements.
+Styles are broken up into partials in the `/inc/` directory for easier inclusion/exclusion of needed elements.

  Compass, Autoprefixer, CSSComb, and CSSMin will be run as part of the  `grunt` & `grunt style` tasks.